Bordered contact instantons and their Fredholm theory and generic transversalities: The interior evaluation transversality: proof

 by $\langle \cdot, \cdot \rangle$ for any Banach space $\CB$ and the inner product on $T_xM$ by $(\cdot, \cdot)_{x}$.

-We now prove the following which will then finish the proof by the ellipticity of the liniearization map.
+We now prove the following which will then finish the proof by the ellipticity of the linearization map.
 The remaining part of proof will be occupied by the proof of this statement.

 \begin{prop} The subspace